DevendraKumar577/movie-recommendation-system/README.md

 ## 💻 Usage

-1. Open the web application.
-2. Select your favourite movie.
+1. Select your favourite movie.
-3. Click **Recommend Movies**.
+2. Click **Recommend Movies**.
-4. Instantly receive five similar movie recommendations with posters and additional movie information.
+3. Instantly receive five similar movie recommendations with posters and movie details.

 ---

 ## 🚀 Project Highlights

 - Developed a Content-Based Movie Recommendation System using Machine Learning.
-- Implemented a recommendation engine using **CountVectorizer** and **Cosine Similarity**.
+- Built a recommendation engine using **CountVectorizer** and **Cosine Similarity**.
-- Integrated the **TMDB API** to fetch movie posters and metadata.
+- Integrated the **TMDB API** to fetch real-time movie posters and metadata.
-- Designed a modern, interactive, and responsive Streamlit interface.
+- Designed a modern, responsive Streamlit interface.
 - Successfully deployed the application on **Streamlit Cloud**.

 ---